Information Based Data-Driven Characterization of Stability and Influence in Power Systems: Stability Characterization of IEEE 3 Bus System

 As $Q_1$ is increased further after $S_1$, the system undergoes the first Hopf bifurcation and becomes unstable.
 But it regains stability at $S_2$ and as $Q_1$ is increased it undergoes saddle node bifurcation at $S_3$ and again becomes unstable.
 It is know that the instability at $S_3$ is voltage instability \cite{ajjarapu_bifurcation}.

-In Fig. \ref{fig_IT_before_S3}(a) we plot the steady state information transfer from the load voltage to all the other states through the operation points between $S_2$ and $S_3$.
-It can be seen that the information transfers from the load voltage increases rapidly as $Q_1$ is increased and the system approaches instability at $S_3$.
-Hence from theorem (\ref{IT_stability_theorem}) we infer that the instability at $S_3$ is caused by the load voltage.
+In Fig. \ref{fig_IT_before_S3}(a) we plot the steady-state information transfer from the load voltage to all the other states through the operation points between $S_2$ and $S_3$.
+It can be seen that the information transfers from the load voltage increase rapidly as $Q_1$ is increased and the system approaches instability at $S_3$.
+Hence from theorem \ref{IT_stability_theorem} we infer that the instability at $S_3$ is caused by the load voltage.
 In Fig. \ref{fig_IT_before_S3}(b) we plot the information transfers between the generator angle and the load voltage.
-The information transfer from the angle of the generator remains almost constant throughout the operating points while the information transfer from load voltage increases sharply.
-Thus from this we can conclude that the instability at $S_3$ is not caused by the generator angle, but by the load voltage.
-Hence, information transfer identifies the type of instability in the 3 bus system.
+The information transfer from the angle of the generator remains almost constant throughout the operating points while the absolute value of the information transfer from load voltage increases rapidly.
+Thus from this, we can conclude that the instability at $S_3$ is not caused by the generator angle, but by the load voltage.
+Hence, information transfer identifies the type of instability in the IEEE 3 bus system.